Mykland Municipality

-Mykland is a former municipality in the old Aust-Agder county in Norway.
-The 306 km2 municipality existed from 1876 until 1967 when it was merged into the neighboring municipality of Froland in what is now Agder county.
-Mykland included the inland areas between the rivers Tovdalsåna and the Rettåna (a tributary of the river Otra).
-The administrative centre was the village of Mykland where the Mykland Church is located.
+Mykland is a former municipality in the old Aust-Agder county, Norway.
+The 299.9 km2 municipality existed from 1876 until its dissolution in 1967.
+The area is now part of Froland Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was the village of Mykland where Mykland Church is located.
 The main roads through the municipality were Norwegian County Road 42 and Norwegian County Road 413.